hssaka7/Antworld/README.md

 They can be tested on one machine, but to get the full performance, the server and and each client should be run on different machines.

+##Building and Running
+In order for the server to find the resources correctly, you must mark the `resources` folder in the project root as a resource root.
+This will copy the inner directory `resources/resources` on build to the output directory and allow the image loading routines to find the files. **This is as of 3:25PM on 2017-04-22**, and was changd to allow the server to run within a self-contained jar.
+##Grading

 For Spring 2017, there are two grading phases:
 1) Beat the bots: This is due Friday, May 5 at midnight.